Pandemic Influenza and Gender Imbalance: Mortality Selection before Births: Estimation Strategy

 A quasi-experimental approach using the spatiotemporal variation in influenza death rates is used to identify the impacts of fetal exposure to influenza on the sex ratio at birth.
 My baseline specification is given as follows:

-where $i$ indexes the prefecture, $t$ indexes the measured year-month, and $g_{t}$ indicates a group membership variable for the measured year.\footnote{ Recent glowing body of econometrics literature has investigated the interpretation of the estimator from regression difference-in-differences (DID) models within the framework of fixed effect model with two-way error components (TWFE) \citep{Sun2021, Goodman2021, Chaisemartin2020, CALLAWAY2021200}.
-While there are a few defined ways of interpreting the estimates from the TWFE with staggered treatment variable, the interpretation for the TWFE with continuous treatment variable has not been fixed yet \citep{CallawayBacon2021}.
-Given this, I did not consider equation~\ref{bs} as a DID-styled estimation strategy.
-Rather, I interpreted my results from the within estimator in the conventional way.} The variable $y$ is the proportion of male births, $\vx$ is a vector of the prefecture-year-level control variables, $\nu$ is the prefecture fixed effect, $\phi$ is the year-month-specific fixed effect, and $e$ is a random error term. $\overline{\textit{FLUDR}}_{it}$ is the past nine-month average of influenza death rates.
+where $i$ indexes the prefecture, $t$ indexes the measured year-month, and $g_{t}$ indicates a group membership variable for the measured year (see Online Appendix~\ref{sec:secb_model} for more information on the model interpretation).
+The variable $y$ is the proportion of male births, $\vx$ is a vector of the prefecture-year-level control variables, $\nu$ is the prefecture fixed effect, $\phi$ is the year-month-specific fixed effect, and $e$ is a random error term. $\overline{\textit{FLUDR}}_{it}$ is the past nine-month average of influenza death rates.
 My parameter of interest is $\beta$ and its estimate $\hat{\beta}$ captures the marginal effect of the influenza death rate on the proportion of male births.
-Therefore, I expect $\hat{\beta}$ to be negative and statistically significant.\footnote{ While my monthly panel data on the proportion of male births have a time-series nature, I assumed that the regression specifications are static.
-This assumption must be made because the secondary sex ratio is a highly biological measure.
-To test the validity of this assumption, however, I considered a few dynamic panel data models and confirmed that the estimated coefficient of the lagged dependent variable is close to zero and statistically insignificant.
-This supports the validity of my main specifications using static panel data models.
-Note that the within estimator in a dynamic panel data model becomes consistent as the number of time periods, $T$, increases.
-The number of time periods (months) used is 84 (7 years $\times$ 12 months) and, thus, should be sufficiently large given that the estimated coefficients of the lagged dependent variables are close to zero.
-See \citet[][pp. 155--156]{baltagi2013} and \citet[][pp. 82--84]{hsiao2014} for theoretical discussions about dynamic panel data models.}
+Therefore, I expect $\hat{\beta}$ to be negative and statistically significant.

 The first specification in equation~\ref{bs} assumes that the potential effects of fetal influenza exposure are constant regardless of the timing of exposure.
 However, medical evidence suggests that fetuses are most susceptible to maternal stress in the first trimester when they experience rapid neuron differentiation and the proliferation of neuronal elements \citep{moore2013}.
 This implies that the culling effects on male fetuses are much clearer in the first trimester than in the second and third trimesters.
 Therefore, my preferred specification is as follows: